ottlinger/sb3-filter-problem/README.md

 ## Added e2e test to automatically check if application is working

-In order to show the behaviour during migration to SB3 you may run a e2e test based on [Cypress](https://cypress.io).
+In order to show the behaviour during migration to SB3 you may run an e2e test based on [Cypress](https://cypress.io).
 Do not forget to start the Spring Boot application beforehand!

 In order to launch the tests, run:
 ```
  npx cypress run
  ```
-and check the [docs](./cypress-test/README.md) about how to setup the project locally.
+and check the [docs](./cypress-test/README.md) about how to set up the project locally.
 ## Posted on StackOverflow

-As Spring Boot does not want questions in Github issues I tried to start a post about the problem at [StackOverflow](https://stackoverflow.com/questions/76799484/usernamepasswordauthenticationfilter-and-simpleurllogoutsuccesshandler-not-worki)
+As Spring Boot does not want questions in GitHub issues I tried to start a post about the problem at [StackOverflow](https://stackoverflow.com/questions/76799484/usernamepasswordauthenticationfilter-and-simpleurllogoutsuccesshandler-not-worki)

 ### 2023-07-31 Order of filters